pirocorp/Reconnaissance-Fundamentals/02. Active Reconnaissance/README.md

 #### Enumerating SSH

 When SSH is enumerated, it is genuinely a skipped service since SSH is designed to be secure by default.
-You can obtain the service version, and you can guess the OS version from the OS version.
+You can obtain the service version and guess the OS version from the OS version.

 #### Enumerating SMTP